 The market for our products and platform continues to evolve, which makes our business and future prospects difficult to evaluate.
 We believe that our revenue currently constitutes a significant portion of the total revenue in the market, and therefore, we believe that our future success will depend in large part on the growth, if any, and evolution of this market.
 If developers and organizations do not recognize the need for and benefits of our products and platform, they may decide to adopt alternative products and services to satisfy some portion of their business needs.
 In order to grow our business and extend our market position, we intend to focus on educating developers and other potential customers about the benefits of our products and platform, expanding and improving the functionality of our products and bringing new technologies to market to increase market acceptance and use of our platform.
 Our growth will depend, in part, on our ability to leverage more of our self-service capability for developers that do not need direct account coverage.
-We will also continue to prioritize accelerating software sales, which could have an impact on our results of operations.
+We will also continue to prioritize accelerating sales of our Twilio Data & Applications products, which could have an impact on our results of operations.
 Our ability to expand the market that our products and platform address depends upon a number of factors, including the cost, performance and perceived value associated with such products and platform.
-The market for our products and platform could fail to grow significantly, or at all, or there could be a reduction in demand for our products as a result of any number of factors, including a lack of developer acceptance, technological challenges, competing products and services, decreases in spending by current and prospective customers, weakening economic conditions, including due to labor shortages, supply chain disruptions and inflationary pressures and other causes.
-If our market does not experience significant growth or demand for our products decreases, then our business, results of operations and financial condition could be adversely
+The market for our products and platform could fail to grow significantly, or at all, or there could be a reduction in demand for our products as a result of any number of factors, including due to labor shortages, supply chain disruptions and inflationary pressures and other causes.
+If our market does not experience significant growth or demand for our products decreases, then our business, results of operations and financial condition could be adversely affected.